 If you are aware of any disability prior to enrolling in classes, you should inform the Center for Students with DisABILITIES as soon as possible to request accommodations as necessary.

-If you are interested in applying for scholarships and grants reserved for students with disabilities, please click here.
+If you are interested in applying for scholarships and grants reserved for students with disabilities, please visit the Center for Students with DisABILITIES website under the "Accomodations & Services" tab.

 “The Section 504 regulatory provision at 34 C.F.R.
 104.3(j)(2)(i) defines a physical or mental impairment as any physiological disorder or condition, cosmetic disfigurement, or anatomical loss affecting one or more of the following body systems: neurological; musculoskeletal; special sense organs; respiratory, including speech organs; cardiovascular; reproductive; digestive; genito-urinary; hemic and lymphatic; skin; and endocrine; or any mental or psychological disorder, such as mental retardation, organic brain syndrome, emotional or mental illness, and specific learning disabilities.”